The Digital Operational Resilience Act Explained

 DORA mandates that financial institutions report significant ICT-related incidents to regulatory authorities in a timely manner.
 This ensures that both regulators and institutions can respond quickly to cyber threats and digital disruptions, minimizing damage and service interruptions.

 DORA introduces rigorous testing requirements, including penetration testing and vulnerability assessments.
-Financial institutions must regularly test their systems and processes to ensure they can handle various types of operational stress and cyber threats.
+Financial institutions must regularly test their systems and processes to ensure they can handle operational stress and cyber threats.
 This pillar aims to proactively identify weaknesses and improve system robustness.

 Third-Party Risk Management